medavidallsop/pb4wp/README.md

 # Zip

 To download a production ready zip, run the `pnpm run zip` script, to exclude specific files/folders, add them to `.distignore`.
-The zip will be saved to `/build`.
+The zip will be created in `/build`.
 This runs the `build` script before zipping.

 # Recommendations